 Here, as so often, individuals are at the mercy of hidden forces.
 In an unnamed totalitarian state, a man, John Sorel, is on the run from the police.
 His wife Magda makes repeated visits to a consulate to apply for a visa to leave the country and, hopefully, join him.
 She never manages to see the consul, obstructed by an officious secretary.
 The opera ends in tragedy.

-The story can be translated to any time.
-It is as relevant now as it was post-World War II when, immediately after its première in Philadelphia, The Consul ran on Broadway for 269 performances, was staged throughout Europe, translated in a dozen languages and was awarded the 1950 New York Drama Critics’ Circle Award for best musical play, as well as the Pulitzer Prize for Music.
+The story can be translated at any time.
+It is as relevant now as it was post-World War II when, immediately after its première in Philadelphia, The Consul ran on Broadway for 269 performances, was staged throughout Europe, translated into a dozen languages and was awarded the 1950 New York Drama Critics’ Circle Award for the best musical play, as well as the Pulitzer Prize for Music.

 It was, I think, largely the commitment of the performers, with clear direction, together with the projected video footage and images courtesy of The Wiener Library for the Study of the Holocaust and Genocide, which made the opera as a whole remarkably compelling in spite of the unevenness of Menotti’s score.
 Gary Griffiths and Catherine Wyn-Rogers gave strong performances as John Sorel and his mother, Richard Weigold was a suitably threatening Secret Police Agent and Peter Hoare as The Magician convinced with his distractions.
 Leah-Marian Jones, as the obstructive Secretary, was coquettish in a slightly disturbing way.